FourierFlows/GeophysicalFlows.jl/docs/src/visualize.md

 In the examples we use [Makie.jl](https://makie.juliaplots.org/stable/) for plotting.

-Makie comes with few [backends](https://makie.juliaplots.org/stable/#makie_ecosystem).
+Makie comes with a few [backends](https://makie.juliaplots.org/stable/#makie_ecosystem).
 In the documented examples we use [CairoMakie](https://makie.juliaplots.org/stable/documentation/backends/cairomakie/) since this backend works well on headless devices, that is, devices without monitor.
-Since the documentation is automatically build via GitHub actions the CairoMakie backend is necessary.
-Users that run GeophysicalFlows.jl on devices with a monitor they might want to change to [GLMakie](https://makie.juliaplots.org/stable/documentation/backends/glmakie/) that display figures in an interactive window.
+Since the documentation is automatically built via GitHub actions the CairoMakie backend is necessary.
+Users that run GeophysicalFlows.jl on devices with a monitor might want to change to [GLMakie](https://makie.juliaplots.org/stable/documentation/backends/glmakie/) that display figures in an interactive window.

 In GeophysicalFlows.jl simulations, we can either visualize the flow on-the-fly as the problem is stepped forward or